CloudFenrir/HappyPuppy/README.md

 -Apache Maven

 Steps:

 -Clone or download the code.

 -Open the project and import the maven dependencies needed.

 -You will find the test cases inside the java/Tests/PuppiesFlows.java file, feel free to run all of them.

-*important* if you get this error message:
+-*important* if you get this error message when running any test case: TestNG by default disables loading DTD from unsecured Urls

-TestNG by default disables loading DTD from unsecured Urls.
+---- Just add the following line to your run configurations/VM options: -Dtestng.dtd.http=true

-Just add the following line to your run configurations/VM options: -Dtestng.dtd.http=true -There is also a file called txtng.xml which contains the test suite of every test case used for the excercise, feel free to use it as well.
+-There is also a file called txtng.xml which contains the test suite of every test case used for the excercise, feel free to use it as well.